Feel on top of the world Towcester Therapy Centre 01327 353544 McTimoney Chiropractic

-The treatment itself consists of light, fast, adjustments which can be altered to the individual making them suitable even for the elderly, small babies and pregnant women.
+The treatment itself consists of light, fast, adjustments which can be altered to the individual making them suitable for most people.
 Treatment may also include soft tissue and mobilisation techniques where needed.

 Treatment is most often carried out in your underwear as this enables a better contact for soft tissue work but a back opening gown is available for use if you would like it.
 Your comfort and ease is of primary importance.

 The answer to this is dependant upon a number of factors including:

 · Age · Extent of injury · Duration of injury · General health · Lifestyle / stress · Posture

 Between two and six sessions is usually sufficient to address straightforward problems.
 The anticipated number and frequency of sessions will be discussed with you prior to treatment.

 How can I book an appointment ?
 Appointments are available : Tuesday 6pm-8:15pm Wednesday 10:15am - 2:45pm Thursday 6pm - 8:15pm Friday 10:15am- 2:45pm Saturday 10am -2:30pm.